mgxy0/Orca/README.md

 1. Download and install Orca from Hundredrabbits Github page : [ https://github.com/hundredrabbits/Orca ]
 2. Check your MIDI IN-OUT device connection in the Orca MIDI menu
-3. Download the projects ".orca" and copy into Orca
+3. Download the projects ".orca", drag the file into Orca and press Enter
 4. If you dont ear any sound, press the spacebar.
 5. Edit and Enjoy !